Local hero: BMW’s first Asian head for Apac sales wants to foster more talent from the region

 [SINGAPORE] Ritu Chandy is the first Asian to take up one of BMW Group’s most significant roles for this part of the world – and more.

-In October 2025, Chandy became head of BMW Group sales region for the Asia-Pacific, Eastern Europe, Middle East and Africa.
+In October 2025, Chandy became BMW Group’s sales region head for the Asia-Pacific, Eastern Europe, Middle East and Africa.
 This covers more than 60 markets and nearly 15 per cent of the German automaker’s total sales, though it does not include China.

-“I suppose it is unique, as we have not had a non-European, senior vice-president leading the region,” she told The Business Times in a first media interview in her new capacity.
+“I suppose it is unique, as we have not had a non-European senior vice-president leading the region,” she told The Business Times in the first media interview in her new capacity.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.